AnyDSL/anyseq/README.md

 #### Demo Benchmarks

-The 'bechmark.sh' script will align two bacterial genomes and 2 random sequences with different alignment schemes for the CPU and the GPU version.
+The 'bechmark.sh' script will align several genomic sequences with different alignment schemes for the CPU and the GPU version.

 #### Demo Program Usage